Menteeno/menteeno/content/english/contract/_index.md

 description: "this is meta description"
 draft: false
 content: '
-<h3 class="text-xl mb-4">Mentino Collaboration Agreement</h3>
+<h3 class="text-xl mb-4">Menteeno Collaboration Agreement</h3>
         <p>
-          This agreement establishes the relationship and obligations between Mentino and you, as a Mentino user (hereinafter referred to as "User" or "You"), for accessing mentorship and support services during the 6-month program.
+          This agreement establishes the relationship and obligations between Menteeno and you, as a Menteeno user (hereinafter referred to as "User" or "You"), for accessing mentorship and support services during the 6-month program.
 By signing this agreement, you formally accept all terms and conditions outlined herein.
         </p>
-        <h4 class="my-6 text-lg">Section 1: Services Provided by Mentino</h4>
+        <h4 class="my-6 text-lg">Section 1: Services Provided by Menteeno</h4>
         <p>
-          Mentino will provide specialized mentorship and ongoing support services for 6 months, including:
+          Menteeno will provide specialized mentorship and ongoing support services for 6 months, including:
         </p>
         <ol>
           <li>